What to expect when you are released

 Contact with government officials

 In the days, weeks and even months following your release, you may be required to communicate with various different government agencies about your experiences.
-Some will be keen to gather information that could help catch those responsible for your kidnapping.
+Some will be keen to gather information that could help catch those responsible for your kidnapping or that can help them to deal with similar cases in the future.
 Others will want to gather intelligence from you to help with other ongoing investigations or operations.
 Take this at your own pace and don’t be afraid to ask for breaks, assign the meeting place or ask to change your point of contact.

 How Hostage UK can help